 average value of cone penetration resistance measured at depths from footing base to 0,5.bef below the footing base

 average value of cone penetration resistance measured from the depth 0,5.bef below the footing base to 1,5.bef below the footing base

-The influence of inclined terrain and inclined footing bottom is considered same way as in Schmertmann method.
+The influence of inclined terrain and inclined footing bottom is considered in the same way as in the Schmertmann method.